 - Robert J. Morrison, M.D.

 Laryngology and Voice Disorders

 The U-M Laryngology and Voice Disorders Program provides comprehensive evaluation and treatment for disorders of the larynx and associated structures.
 This includes voice, swallowing and breathing problems and encompasses both benign and malignant diseases.

 Laryngologic care is provided at both the UMHS Taubman Center clinic and at the U-M Vocal Health Center.
 Care at the Vocal Health Center includes the Multidisciplinary Clinic for Occupational or Professional Voice Users, where a laryngologist, speech pathologist and voice training specialist work together to provide innovative, tailored treatment for the speaking or singing voices.
-Currently located in the Livonia Center for Specialty Care, we look forward to expanding our Vocal Health Center services in the future when it moves to the Taubman Center.

 Our rhinologists evaluate and treat diseases and disorders of the nose and paranasal sinuses.
 The Michigan Sinus Center expands care to include a multidisciplinary clinic.
 We provide high-quality, efficient treatment by co-locating allergists, asthma specialists, pulmonologists, infectious disease specialists and otolaryngologists into one space.
 We have a strong relationship with the U-M Division of Allergy and Clinical Immunology, with whom we work closely to care for patients who have triad asthma, developing advanced treatment programs, including postoperative aspirin desensitization.